astro-informatics/proxnest/docs/background/index.rst

 .. note:: A note for additional practical or theoretical considerations!

-..warning:: A warning for something that could or has gone wrong!
+.. warning:: A warning for something that could or has gone wrong!